drandreaskrueger/chainhammer/reproduce.md

   User admin
   IdentityFile ~/.ssh/AndreasKeypairAWS.pem
 ```
-now it's this simple to connect:
+now it becomes this simple to connect:
 ```
 ssh chainhammer
 ```
-Then I executed all the above instructions, to install the toolchain, and chainhammer.
+Then in that machine, I executed all the above instructions - to install the toolchain, and chainhammer.

 ### how you can use my AMI to quickstart your benchmarking

-TODO
+TODO.

+Once the above "...pausing this..." is solved, I can wrap this machine into an AMI, for you to start it up in a mere 3 minutes.

+## issues
+* [BC#37](https://github.com/blk-io/crux/issues/37) local docker build is failing: `Service 'node1' failed to build`